-This is a great way to create an online sales presence, while maintaining quality control of your book.
-This model also aligns well with Blitzprint, in that we can print and warehouse your book, and oversee shipping to Advantage when their stocks run low.
+Blitzprint can print your books, and you ship to Advantage when your stocks run low.
 The downside: if you decide that you no longer want to list with Advantage, you must have an American address to which the books can be returned.

 Lightning Source is primarily a POD (print-on-demand) printer.
 A subsidiary of Ingram, the largest book wholesale distributor in the world, Lightning Source is geared more towards professional authors.
 They can help get your book into the Ingram catalogues, making you available to more than 71,000 retail and library customers globally.
 A distribution arrangement with Lightning Source will also get you on several Ingram partner sites.

 Once you register your book through them, you’ll be asked to prepare your files according to stringent specifications prior to uploading.
 When orders for your book come in, LS will print the quantity ordered, usually within 12 to 24 hours, and send them direct to the purchaser.
 Sales royalties are disbursed quarterly.

 If you’re familiar with POD, you know the downside: Your book is printed with numerous others to reduce the cost per unit.
 This compromise in quality control is most often manifested in colour variances (from your proof or previous prints) exceeding the five percent that’s typical in all printing equipment and print jobs.